palak-463/HumanResourceManagementSystem/README.md

 MONGO_URI=mongodb://localhost:27017/hrms
 JWT_SECRET=your_jwt_secret_key_here

-You can replace `JWT_SECRET` with any strong secret key you'd like.
+Do not forget to replace `JWT_SECRET` with any strong secret key you'd like.

 ### 5. Run the Application
 Once everything is set up, run the server using: